 There are tens of thousands of car accidents in Nebraska each year.
 These result in thousands of physical injuries and hundreds of fatalities.
 These crashes can easily turn your life upside down.
-The lawyers at Copple, Rockey, McKeever & Schlecht have decades of experience handling these types of claims, as well as outstanding reviews from our past clients.
+The Omaha car accident lawyers at Copple, Rockey, McKeever & Schlecht have decades of experience handling these types of claims, as well as outstanding reviews from our past clients.
 We can help you and your family decide what to do next, and discuss ways to pursue maximum compensation.

 - Common Causes of Car Accidents